erfanshekarriz/entrez-parallel/README.md

 If you'd like to get your own custom list, you can easily do so via NCBI's entrez-direct using esearch or other utilities.
 You can find the documentation https://www.ncbi.nlm.nih.gov/books/NBK179288/

 # Small Issues
-Currently the efetch-parallel gives errors on sequences it can't find.
-I will update the package later to be able to provide a list of ids it is giving errors on so you can manually inspect.
-Also barein mind that this is run on GNU parallel and has only been tested on Linux platforms.
+Currently, the efetch-parallel gives errors on sequences it can't find.
+I will update the package later to be able to provide a list of IDs it is giving errors on so you can manually inspect.
+Also, remember that entrez-parallel parallelization is achieved through GNU parallel and hence has only been tested on Linux platforms.

 # Bug Reports
-If you run into any problem using the package or run into any problems, please email me eshekar@connect.hku.hk or submit an issue to the Issues tab [recommended]
+If you run into any problem using the package or run into any problems, please email me at eshekar@connect.hku.hk or submit an issue to the Issues tab [recommended]